 Social Media Marketing

 It comes and SHOULD come before your social media strategy.

-Google love original and informative content.
-Day by day, Google is updating its algorithms in such a way that the websites that offer most valuable content are awarded page one Google ranking within their domains.
+Google loves original and informative content.
+Day by day, Google is updating its algorithms so that the websites that offer the most valuable content are awarded page one Google ranking within their domains.

-Public Relations (PR) is a broad term, as it establishes a relationship between public and company.
+Public Relations (PR) is a broad term, as it establishes a relationship between the public and the company.
 Hence, PR needs content to do that.